Skip to main content

 4. training

-5. Practicum Supervision
+5. Field Practicum Supervision

-Becoming a Practicum Supervisor
+Becoming a Field Practicum Supervisor

-Steps to Becoming a Practicum Supervisor
+Steps to Becoming a Field Practicum Supervisor

-Step 1: Complete the practicum supervisor application and submit it to Konnie Kirchner via email at kkirchner@unomaha.edu.
+Step 1: Complete the field practicum supervisor application and submit it to Konnie Kirchner via email at kkirchner@unomaha.edu.
 When finished, move on to step two.

 Step 2: Watch the training modules in the order they are listed.
 Total training time is approximately 80 minutes.